lupyuen/lupyuen.github.io/src/unicorn3.md

 # Appendix: Simplified NuttX for QEMU

+In this article we took __NuttX for QEMU Arm64__ (Kernel Build) and made it smaller and simpler.

-Why did we __Simplify NuttX__ for this article?
+Why did we __Simplify NuttX__?
 So we can be as close to MMU Demo as possible, and isolate the crashing problem.
 This is how we Build and Test our simpler version of __NuttX for QEMU Arm64__ (Kernel Build)...

 ```bash
 ## Before Fixing: Compile Simplified NuttX for QEMU Arm64 (Kernel Build)